B0YnextDoor/TranslationMethods/README.md

-# TranslationMethods
+# Translation Methods
-This repository contains a comprehensive collection of laboratory works for the "Translation Methods" course, designed for students of the 6th semester.
+This repository contains an interpreter for a subset of the Assembly x86-64 language, written in the C++ programming language, which implements the main translation steps:
+1. Lexical analysis
+2. Syntactic analysis
+3. Semantic analysis
+4. Interpretation